-Name 3 Attributes having relation to creation. nity is to be viewed as a tri-personality. s not tri-theism; for, while there are three persons, there is but one essence From th e textbook: Give 1 he broad definition of Theology. (p.
-2)
+Name 3 Attributes having relation to creation on.
+The Trinity is to be viewed as a tri-personal This is not tri-theism; for, while there are • From the textbook: Give the broad definition of Theology. (p .
+2) Give the name of the one true God of Isra el